aaronksaunders/flutter_drawer_detail/README.md

 ```

-Use of Drawer in one of your pages
+Use of Drawer in one of your pages; when using the Drawer, we specify the name of the Drawer when creating the instance.
+This should probably be a constant or maybe even an object containing addition information but this works for the example.
 ```dart
 class MyAboutPage extends StatefulWidget {
   @override